-Since our inception on June 13, 2000, we have not generated any revenues, and that as of December 31, 2012, we have incurred net losses of \$55,743,463.
-As of December 31, 2012 and March 31, 2013 our cash balance was \$5,618,669, and \$3,239,886, respectively, and we need approximately \$25 million in cash to finance research and development and to cover our ongoing working capital needs through the first quarter of 2016.
-Our first product is not expected to be commercialized until at least 2016.
-In the second quarter of

-2013 we issued shares of common stock pursuant to the exercise of A-Warrants originally issued in connection with a private placement that closed in January 2013.
+Since our inception on June 13, 2000, we have not generated any revenues, and that as of December 31, 2012, we have incurred net losses of \$55.7 million.
+As of December 31, 2012 and March 31, 2013 our cash balance was \$5.6 million and \$3.2 million, respectively, and we need approximately \$25 million in cash to finance research and development and to cover our ongoing working capital needs through the first quarter of 2016.
+If we do not raise any additional funding, we will be able to continue our operations through August of 2014.
+If we raise 25% of the needed funds, we will be able to conduct our planned operations through the end of 2014 and into 2015.
+If we raise 50% of the needed funds, we will be able to conduct our planned development programs through the first half of 2015.
+If we raise 75% or more of the needed funds, we will be able to accelerate our planned development programs through 2015 and into the first quarter of 2016.
+Our first product is not expected to be commercialized until at least 2017.
+In the second quarter of 2013 we issued shares of common stock pursuant to the exercise of Series A Warrants originally issued in connection with a private placement that closed in January 2013.
 The warrants were exercised at \$1.65 per share, resulting in gross proceeds of \$3,457,087 for the Company.
 We believe that we have enough cash on hand to fund our business through 2013.
 In order to fund our business beyond 2013 we will likely need to raise money through private offerings of debt and/or equity.